carlosmada22/DeSi/README.md

 # DeSi

-DeSi is a RAG-focused chatbot that provides intelligent assistance for openBIS and Data Store documentation.
+DeSi, DataStore Helper is a RAG-focused chatbot that provides intelligent assistance for openBIS and Data Store documentation.
 It sources information from two distinct knowledge bases: ReadTheDocs (openBIS documentation) and Wiki.js (Data Store wiki), using a vector database for efficient retrieval.

 ## Features